mstksg/inCode/copy/entries/dependent-haskell-1.md

 became a *joy* again.
 And, you have the help of *hole driven development*, too.

-The basic thought process goes like this:

-1. "I need an `R n`...how do I get it?"

-    "Oh!
-I have an `L n m` and an `R m`, I can just multiply them!"

-2. "I need something of *this* type...how can I make it?"

-    "Ah, there's only one possible way to get this.
-Parametric polymorphism to the rescue."

-3. "I need to multiply this with *something*...but what?"

-    "Oh, if I just leave a `_` hole there, GHC will actually tell me *everything in scope* that can fit there!"
+If you need, say, an `R n`, there might be only one way go get it --- only one function that returns it.
+If you have something that you need to combine with something you don't know about, you can use typed holes (`_`) and GHC will give you a list of all the values you have in scope that can fit there.
+Your programs basically write themselves!

 The more you can restrict the implementations of your functions with your types, the more of a joy programming in Haskell is.
 Things fit together and